 1. Gastrointestinal lesions

-T-2 toxin diacetoxyscirpenol and are the main mycotoxins responsible for lesions in the beak, tongue and palate.
+T-2 toxin and diacetoxyscirpenol are the main mycotoxins responsible of lesions in the beak, tongue and palate.

-Ulcers and hemorrhages in the intestinal mucosa are commonly associated to trichothecenes.
+Ulcers and hemorrhages in the intestinal mucosa are commonly associated to the group of trichothecenes.

 2. Digestive diseases and diarrhea